 While your book cover and sales page bio should be only two or three sentences, a good press kit bio can be longer if it makes sense.
 (I generally recommend that you write a long bio for your press kit first, then pull a short version for your cover and sales pages from that.)

 But just because longer is okay doesn’t mean it should represent your life story.
 I’m often discouraged by the number of authors who write 1,000 words or more, beginning with something like this:

-Joseph Smith was born in Tulsa, Ok., in 1960, the youngest of John and Mary Smith’s three children.
+Joseph Smith was born in Tulsa, Ok., in 1970, the youngest of John and Mary Smith’s three children.
 His family moved to St. Louis, Mo., when he was 4.
 There, he attended Catholic schools, receiving the “best hair” award in his senior yearbook.
 He attended Madison College, where he met his wife, Annie.
 It was love at first sight.

-An author bio – whether you’re writing fiction or nonfiction – should focus on why you’re the best person to write this book because that, in turn, will tell us that:
+Whether you’re writing fiction or nonfiction, your author bio should focus on why you’re the best person to write this book because that, in turn, will tell us that:

 Can it be boring?
 For a press kit, that’s okay too, as long as the relevant information is there.
 The emphasis on press kit elements is relevant facts.
 Press kits are about news, not entertainment.